harryshi10/world_city_population/README.md

 # World_City_Population
 get city and it's country's population via wiki

-# Waht it will do
+# What it will do
 give city's population, the country it belongs to and the country's population.
 Data source is from wiki
 ![image](http://github.com/harryshi10/world_city_population/raw/master/sample.png)